danbouk/censusstories/about.md

 title: About
 permalink: /about/
 ---
-**After a brief hiatus, the Census Stories are back!
-Expect new stories appearing regularly, very soon!**

-[I'm Dan Bouk](http://www.colgate.edu/facultysearch/facultydirectory/dbouk) and I am writing a book called *Stories from the Inventory*.
+[I'm Dan Bouk](http://www.colgate.edu/facultysearch/facultydirectory/dbouk) and I am writing a book called *Democracy's Data and How to Read It*.
 It's about the stories that census records can tell about Americans, their families, and the nation.
 It is about learning to read data in a new way, almost the way one reads a novel, or learns to interpret architecture.

 On this blog, I'm sharing some of my discoveries as I go.